GMiles1349/ObjectPascal-Tools/TDynArray/README.md

 Removes `aCount` useable elements from the beginning of the array.
 If `aCount` is 1, the effect is the same as calling `PopFont`.
 If `aCount` is > `Size` the number of useable elements is set to 0.

 **`TrimRange(const aStartIndex, aEndIndex: UINT32)`**<br>
-Removes removes useable elements from the array in the range of `aStartIndex` to `aEndIndex` inclusive.
+Removes useable elements from the array in the range of `aStartIndex` to `aEndIndex` inclusive.
 If size of the range is 1, the effect is the same as calling `Delete(aStartIndex)`.<br>
 If `aStartIndex` is > `High`, `TrimRange` has no effect.<br>
 if `aEndIndex` is > `High` its value is set to the value of `High`.